 - A program grant to create and implement new programming

 - A $6000 education grant toward past school related debt or toward classes taken while working at Lydia’s House

 Each living space can accommodate a single woman or a married couple.
 The positions are full time and require night and weekend work.
 Women of color are strongly encouraged to apply.
-Applications are being accepted between now and April 15, for a June start.
+Applications are being accepted on a rolling basis.
 You can complete the application here.